Mäulen Äşimbaev: Early career

-In May 2005, Ashimbayev was deputy secretary of the Security Council.
+In May 2005, Äşımbaev was deputy secretary of the Security Council.
 On 13 April 2006, he became the deputy head of the Presidential Administration of Kazakhstan.

-In the 2012 Kazakh legislative election, Ashimbayev was elected as the member of the Mazhilis as chairman of the Committee on International Affairs, Defense and Security.
+In the 2012 Kazakh legislative election, Äşımbaev was elected as the member of the Mäjilis as chairman of the Committee on International Affairs, Defense and Security.
 He was reelected again in 2016 and served as the chairman of the Committee on Foreign Affairs, Defense and Security.